Nostalgia: 5 Classic Super Bowl Commercials

-From Betty White playing tackle football to Macintosh’s creepy introduction to viewers in 1984, these Super Bowl commercials will be hard to top during this year’s big game.
+From Betty White playing tackle football to Macintosh’s creepy introduction to viewers in 1984, here are a few of our favourite ads over the years.

 Here, our top five that have done the latter in our book.